tylercodes-11/tylercodes-11/README.md

-- 👋 Hi, I’m @tylercodes-11
+- 👋 Hi, I’m Tyler Reid
 - 👀 I’m interested in ... technology and new social networks!
-Also love sports and music
+Also love podcasts and travel
 - 🌱 I’m currently learning ...
-Front end Web Dev and Data Structures and Algorithms
+React and Redux
-- 📫 How to reach me ... twitter.com/tylernorthside
+- 📫 How to reach me ... https://www.linkedin.com/in/tylerreidprofessional/

 <!---
 tylercodes-11/tylercodes-11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.